Brij Behari Prasad: Assassination

 Prasad was also known for his rivalry with Chhotan Shukla— a gangster and leader of Bihar People's Party of Anand Mohan Singh.
 Shukla was killed while he was returning from his election campaign by the rivals, who were allegedly working for Prasad.
-Prasad was earlier arrested for his alleged involvement in BECEE scam, and was getting treatment in Indira Gandhi Institute of Medical Science, Patna.
+Prasad was earlier under judicial questioning for his office's alleged involvement in BECEE scam, and was getting treatment in Indira Gandhi Institute of Medical Science, Patna.
 While he was taking a stroll outside his ward surrounded by the commandos of Bihar military police, a man approached him for getting his favour in proper treatment of his relative.
 Prasad ordered one of his men to talk to a doctor to ensure proper treatment to the man's relative, and moved towards a badly lit corner of parking space.
 While the commandos approached him towards the parking space, an ambassador car stopped near him and a few unidentified gunmen opened fire upon Prasad and his men.
 Prasad and three personnel were shot dead on the spot and another one ran away.
 The dead also included his personal bodyguard, Lahmeshwar Shah, who was also killed on the spot.